 I’d never been on the other side of MCM before.
 I’d never considered the logistics of pulling together such a huge event – in May 2016, over 130,000 attended the convention over the weekend (I can’t find stats for May 2017, possibly less due to current events in London).
 We were right next to the entrance, and the sheer volume of people moving through was phenomenal.

 - Set up on Thursday – we arrived to find that as we were a late booking, our table had been missed.
 Cue one hour of chaos and frantic searching, until a very kind member of staff appeared with a table for us!
-We were glad to have this happen to us on the Thursday, rather than an hour before doors opened on Friday!
+We were relieved to have this happen to us on the Thursday, rather than an hour before doors opened on Friday.